 By Mike Fannon.

-Personalized medicine promises to deliver treatments tailored to an individual and the specific characteristics of his disease.
+Personalized medicine promises to deliver treatments tailored to an individual and their specific disease characteristics.
 The approach represents a big leap in the practice of medicine and can result in more effective and lower cost prevention and treatment.
 A prerequisite to achieving the aspirations of personalized medicine is a new class of diagnostic tests that are precise and predictive enough to differentiate between individuals and pinpoint the underlying cause of a disease at a molecular level.

 With the increased precision and personalization comes a set of data management challenges that are relatively new to the business of delivering diagnostics services.
 A number of factors contribute to the need for sophisticated systems to collect and analyze this new generation of diagnostic tests, including: